 What accounts do I need?

-If you are a contractor trading as a limited company, your accountant will need to prepare your accounts for the mortgage application.
-Since many contractors take dividends from their company in lieu of a more regular pay cheque, you need to find a mortgage provider who can understand this key difference.
+If you are a contractor trading as a limited company, your accountant must prepare your accounts for the mortgage application.
+Since many contractors take dividends from their company instead of a more regular pay cheque, you need to find a mortgage provider who can understand this key difference.

 Rather than looking month to month, most mortgage providers will look at annual earnings.
 Since most contractors have variable earnings, they might take an average of the last two years as their final amount.

-For example, if you earned £39,000 one year and £41,000 the next year, they consider this to be an average of £40,000 per year.
+For example, if you earned £39,000 one year and £41,000 the following year, they consider this an average of £40,000 yearly.
 However, if there is a significant difference, they might take the lesser year as the basis of their calculations.

 For example, if you earn £55,000 one year and this falls to £35,000 the next, they might take the £35,000 as your annual earnings.